 Driving from Georgetown Penang to Batu Ferringhi you find yourself driving along a beautiful coastline.
 Masjid Terapung is located along the main road leading to Batu Ferringhi offering mid-way relief to tired travellers and a place to stop and pray in solitude.
 The architecture of this is quite eye-catching with a beautifully decorated interior with light brown coloured tiles.
 I stopped to offer my Asr (late afternoon prayers) and sat by a pillar to enjoy the calm and relaxing environment.

 This mosque is located halfway between Gurney Drive and Batu Ferringhi in Penang.
 Places of interest in this area include the coastal resorts of Batu Ferringhi including DoubleTree Hilton, Bayview Resort and Hard Rock Resort.

 4. Masjid Sultan Ahmad Shah

 Bandar Alor Setar, 05150 Alor Setar, Kedah, Malaysia

 Masjid Sultan Ahmad Shah Jalan Masjid, 25150 Kuantan, Malaysia.
 This is a state mosque located in the heart of Kuantan, Pahang, Malaysia.
-The mosque is named after the founder of Pahang and sites in the middle of colonial and historical buildings in the area.
-The architecture is modern Ottoman-Moorish style with narrow minarets and number of small domes surround mid-size Dome.
+The mosque is named after the founder of Pahang and sits in the middle of colonial and historical buildings in the area.
+The architecture is modern Ottoman-Moorish style with narrow minarets and a number of small domes surrounding mid-size Domes.

 Places of interest in Kuantan include Teluk Cempedak and East Coast Mall.
 Read more about my trip to Kuantan.